In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 People who are problem solvers get things done.
 It’s just that simple.
 Once you’ve gotten over the initial shock of whatever problem you’re facing, you need to stop and ask questions.

 - How can I make this work to my advantage?

-You want to get to a place in life where you’re a problem solver, someone who makes things happen — instead of becoming a victim of life and watching the world pass you by.
+You want to get to a place in life where you’re a problem solver.
+Be someone who makes things happen — instead of becoming a victim of life and watching the world pass you by.

 To become a mover and a shaker you’ve got to go with the flow and learn to adjust your perspective.
 As humans we get very focused on what we want and what we need, before realizing that we might not be making the best decision for our circumstances.

 Instead you’ve got to embrace other plans or idea and open yourself to different opportunities.
 If anyone hates the “go with the flow” mentality it’s me.
 As a control freak, I don’t like it when life throws me curve balls or succumbing to the emotion’s of other people.

 But over the last few years, I’ve discovered that life doesn’t care what our plans are and sometimes you’ve got to make your own luck.
 Which means, you’ve just got to go with it and as much I hate to admit that, I’m a better person for it.

 People who choose to take the offensive position will make things happen and are more in control.
 Those that are on the defensive, only react when things happen to them and therefore have less control.